Antineoplastic resistance: Altered metabolism

 One of the mechanisms of antineoplastic resistance is over-expression of drug-metabolizing enzymes or carrier molecules.
 By increasing expression of metabolic enzymes, drugs are more rapidly converted to drug conjugates or inactive forms that can then be excreted.
 For example, increased expression of glutathione promotes drug resistance, as the electrophilic properties of glutathione allow it to react with cytotoxic agents, inactivating them.
 In some cases, decreased expression or loss of expression of drug-metabolising enzymes confers resistance, as the enzymes are needed to process a drug from an inactive form to an active form.
 Arabinoside, a commonly used chemotherapy for leukemia and lymphomas, is converted into cytosine arabinoside triphosphate by deoxycytidine kinase.
 Mutation of deoxycytidine kinase or loss of expression results in resistance to arabinoside.
-This is a form of enzymatic deactivation.

 Growth factor expression levels can also promote resistance to antineoplastic therapies.
 In breast cancer, drug resistant cells were found to express high levels of IL-6, while sensitive cells did not express significant levels of the growth factor.
 IL-6 activates the CCAAT enhancer-binding protein transcription factors which activate MDR1 gene expression (see Alteration of Membrane Transport).